-As a result of the specialized and diverse experience of our select group of employees, E3 has worked on renewable energy projects including wind, geothermal, solar (PV and CSP), hydroelectric, landfill gas, waste-to-energy, and biomass.
+As a result of the specialized and diverse experience of our select group of employees, E3 has worked on renewable energy projects including wind, geothermal, solar (PV and CSP), hydroelectric, landfill gas, waste-to-energy, and bioenergy.

 E3 has reviewed the development, construction, and operation of a variety of biomass-fueled projects including biomass projects combustion projects ranging in size from 6 MWs to 75 MW and wood pelletizing projects, among others.
 E3’s team of biomass experts understands what makes a project technically viable and financially feasible.

 E3’s staff has provided expertise on a variety of geothermal projects totaling more than 2,000 MW of electric capacity.
 The services provided include pre-financing due diligence, acquisition and divestiture assistance, project turnaround, asset valuations and appraisals, operations management consulting, environmental permitting and site assessments, development assistance, and dispute resolution support.
 Our team members have worked with several technologies, including single flash, dual flash, triple flash, Ormat Binary Cycle, Ormat Hybrid Cycle utilizing Fuji and Mitsubishi turbines, and Turbine Air Systems (TAS) binary power cycle.